Draylar/maybe-data/README.md

 # Maybe Data

-Maybe Data is a super simple, lightweight library that allows you to conditionally load recipes.
+Maybe Data is a super simple, lightweight library that allows you to conditionally load data.

 Maybe Data will *only* attempt to load when the mod is installed (= a mod bundles Maybe Data), and when the condition at the top of the recipe file is met.

-Here's an example:
+### Recipes

 `resources/data/modid/mayberecipes/golden_apple.json`
 ```json